 1. Merger.
 Subject to the approval of the shareholders of the New York Corporation in accordance with Section 905, 907(c) and other pertinent provisions of the NYBCL and the sole stockholder of the Maryland Corporation in accordance with the Maryland General Corporation Law (the "MGCL"), at such time hereafter as the parties hereto shall mutually agree, the New York Corporation shall be merged with and into the Maryland Corporation (the "Merger"), and the Maryland Corporation shall be the surviving company in the Merger (the Maryland Corporation, in such capacity, the "Surviving Corporation").
 Following the due approval of the Merger by the shareholders of the New York Corporation and the sole stockholder of the Maryland Corporation, subject to the provisions of this Agreement and at such time as the parties hereto shall mutually agree (which shall be no later than one year from the date of the latest of such approvals), a certificate of merger (the "New York Certificate of Merger) shall be duly executed by the Maryland Corporation and the New York Corporation and thereafter delivered to the office of the Secretary of State of the State of New York, and articles of merger (the "Maryland Articles of Merger") shall be duly executed by the Maryland Corporation and the New York Corporation and thereafter delivered to the office of the State Department of Assessments and Taxation of the State of Maryland.
-The Merger shall be effective upon the later of (a) the filing of the New York Certificate of Merger with the office of the New York Secretary of State in accordance with the applicable provisions of the NYBCL; (b) the filing of a duly executed Maryland Articles of Merger with the State Department of Assessments and Taxation of the State of Maryland in accordance with the applicable provisions of Section 3-107 of the MGCL; or (c) if permitted by applicable law, at such later time as specified in the New York Certificate of Merger and the Maryland Articles of Merger (the date and time of the later of such filings, o
+The Merger shall be effective upon the later of (a) the filing of the New York Certificate of Merger with the office of the New York Secretary of State in accordance with the provisions of Section 905 of the NYBCL; (b) the filing of a duly executed Maryland Articles of Merger with the State Department of Assessments and Taxation of the State of Merger and the Maryland Articles of Merger (the date and time of the later of such filings, or such later time as specified in the New York Certificate of Merger and the Maryland Articles of Merger (the date and time of the later of such filings, or such later-specified date